 About the Composer:

-Ludwig van Beethoven (1770?-1827) is pretty famous.
-He casually transitioned the music world from the Classical period into the Romantic (more on that in a sec) and composed the piece that would later become the first musical score added to the UN‘s World Heritage List, all while fighting a custody battle over his suicidal nephew, penning passionate letters to his mysterious “Immortal Beloved,” gradually becoming deaf, and possibly suffering from lead poisoning.
+Ludwig van Beethoven (1770?-1827) — you’ve probably heard of him.
+He casually transitioned the music world from the Classical period into the Romantic (more on that in a bit) and composed the piece that would later become the first musical score added to the UN‘s World Heritage List, all while fighting a custody battle over his suicidal nephew, penning passionate letters to his mysterious “Immortal Beloved,” gradually becoming deaf, and possibly suffering from lead poisoning.
 Born in Bonn, he was a child prodigy in a family of musicians, pushed to practice piano by his strict, alcoholic father.
 Beethoven moved to Vienna as a young man and established his musical career there, developing the compositional style that would bridge the gap between the Classical and Romantic periods.
 We can think of Classical music in a social context, occurring simultaneously with the Enlightenment and its emphasis on clarity, intellect, and the common man.
 When the Romantic era rolled along at the very end of the 18th century, the focus shifted from the extroverted philosophy of “hey, let’s include the common man in all our intellectual activities!” to a much more introspective atmosphere with deep connections to nature and personal emotion.
 With this “personal emotion” idea in mind, it is easy to classify much of Beethoven’s heartwrenching music as purely Romantic — but he maintains many of the Classical techniques that he learned from the previous generation of musical greats.
 Though, perhaps his greatest achievement was being portrayed by Jimmy Fallon on SNL.

 About the Piece: